egangw/640-lasalle/README.md

 ### About the starter project

+- This project is still under construction
+- This project is a virtual reality and monoscopic screen tour of a Chicago office space
+- This project initially started in Unity 2018.2.15f1 and was rebuilt in Unity 2017.4.4
 - The main project scene is located in the "SampleScene1" Scene in the assets
-- This project initially started in Unity 2018.2.15f1 and was rebuilt in Unity 2017.4.4
-- This project is an Augmented Reality tour of a Chicago office space
-- The author of this project is Erika Gangware
-- This initial build targets Android
+- The initial build targets Android

 ### Versions Used